Dobob/OS-simulator/OSsimulator/README.txt

 NOTE:

-			1. Memory is compacted after every termination and an eligible process from pool is selected.
-			2. Process and device IDs start at 1!
+			1. Process and device IDs start at 1!
-			3. Cylinders start at 0!
+			2. Cylinders start at 0!
-			4. Uninitialized processes have PID 0!
+			3. Uninitialized processes have PID 0!
 			   Therefore if a Segment has belongs to a "process" with PID 0, it is a hole.
-			5. Used process IDs are not recycled!
+			4. Used process IDs are not recycled!